Is it good to skip sex?

 - Perhaps he has seen this illustrated in the lives of his traveling associates.

 - It’s simple math, based on how many hours we have in a day to get our stuff done.

 - Paul thought Jesus was coming back very soon (7:31).

 - God’s Spirit told him to say this.

 Paul lived in a patriarchal day, when men were boss and women were not.
 How do you think his readers reacted to him saying, “The wife is not in charge of her own body.
 Her husband is.
 The husband is not in charge of his own body.
 His wife is” (7:4)?

-In possibly the toughest verse in this chapter, Paul says, “The unbelieving husband is sanctified through his wife, and the unbelieving wife is sanctified through her believing husband; for otherwise your children are unclean, but now they are holy” (7:14 NASB).
+In possibly the toughest verse in this chapter, Paul says, “The unbelieving husband is sanctified through his wife, and the unbelieving wife is sanctified through her believing husband; for otherwise your children are unclean, but now they are holy” (7:14 New American Standard Bible).
 This is quoting perhaps the most literal Bible version.
 Aside from the Casual English Bible version, test drive the following four versions to see which you think works best.
 Two are from English translations.
 Two others are English translations of French Bibles, just to give you a little international insight.